Understanding the factors affecting emulsion stabilization and pathway of lipid oxidation

 We characterize the potential of hemicelluloses to formulate and maintain small droplets of oil in water and prevent lipid oxidation.
 Our aim is to understand the pathway and factors affecting the stabilization.

-Developing superior and stable oleogels
+Developing superior oleogels